twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 6a.md

 Sum x (Sum x x) - x + (x + x)
 Sum Sum(x + x) x - (x + x) + x
---these things have different expressions but denote the same function --just like the polynomial example
+--these things have different expressions but denote the same function --just like the polynomial examplep1 p2

+val :: Num a => Poly a -> a -> a
+val p v =
+	case p of
+		x
+		Coeff y
+		Sum p1 p2
+		Prod
 ```

 the constructors are x, Coef, Sum, and Prod